rotunda-uvap/uvapweb/content/exhibits/american-society-for-eighteenth-century-studies-2024/index.md

   - Author's Corner with Peter Radford, author of THEY RUN WITH SURPRISING SWIFTNESS
   - Author's Corner with Jennifer Tsien, author of RUMORS OF REVOLUTION
+  - Author's Corner with Mary Caton Lingold, author of AFRICAN MUSICIANS IN THE ATLANTIC WORLD
 related_staff:
   - Angie Hogan
 featured_books: